Ankit2805/Property-Pursuit/README.md

 properties on the System by specifying criteria such as location, price, and number of bedrooms.
 The rental request feature allows users to submit a rental request for a property by providing their details to request for booking property.
-The admin dashboard allows the admin to manage the System and its users.
+The admin dashboard allows the admin to manage the System, Properties and its Users.